EMAIL: [email protected] PHONE: 1-877-930-8360

 In the 20/20 of hindsight, Covid or no Covid, I would still have faced the puzzle of how to protect my clients using my computer and the internet instead of appearing at in-person negotiation conferences and court hearings.
 With my injuries, there were days I could not even drive my car or walk without yelling out in pain.

 Finally, Florida court administrators announced all hearings and trials in family court would be held via remote video platforms.
-It did not take long for the rest of us in the legal community to transfer this idea into how we would meet with our clients, conduct negotiation conferences, and otherwise get our clients divorced over the next two years.
+It did not take long for the rest of us in the legal community to transfer this idea into how we would meet with our clients, conduct negotiation conferences, the best way to divorce despite the situtation, and get our clients divorced over the next two years.

 It also did not take long for us to learn getting a virtual hearing or trial meant shelving our clients’ unresolvable disputes for several months before we could get them court hearing time.
 The court dockets were backlogged long before Covid.
 After Covid, we could not present evidence real-time in court, so we had to exchange and submit our evidentiary materials well in advance of the hearing instead of at the hearing.
 This created double work for court preparation, which ultimately impacted our clients’ wallets